abinit/abipy_book/abipy_book/flows.md

 only the `ScfTask` is executed because the second task depends on it.
 After the initial submission, the scheduler starts to monitor all the tasks in the flow.

-When the ScfTask completes, the dependency of the NscfTask is fullfilled and a new submission takes place.
+When the ScfTask completes, the dependency of the NscfTask is fulfilled and a new submission takes place.
 Once the second task completes, the scheduler calls `flow.finalize` to execute (optional) logic that is supposed to be executed to perform some sort of cleanup or post-processing.
 At this point, all the tasks in the flow are completed and the scheduler exits.